In land of big data, China sets individual privacy rights

 “(The civil code) will help, whether from the perspective of civil suits, or from the perspective of safeguarding rights for the victim, it’s more clear, and for the courts this is a clearer standard,” said Wang.

-Reporting by Huizhong Wu; editing by Se Young Lee and Simon Cameron-Moore
+$1 = 7.1331 Chinese yuan renminbi Reporting by Huizhong Wu; editing by Se Young Lee and xxxxx